ReactiveX/RxPY/README.md

 Received Epsilon
 ```

-You can also derive new Observables by using over 130 operators available in RxPy.
+You can also derive new Observables using over 130 operators available in RxPy.
 Each operator will yield a new `Observable` that transforms emissions from the source in some way.
 For example, we can `map()` each `String` to its length, then `filter()` for lengths being at least 5.
+These will yield two separate Observables built off each other.

 Operators and Chaining
 ----------------------